-- The Company does not have any subsidiary / associates / joint venture company during the year as well as on 31st March, 2024. - b) The Auditors of the Company have not reported any instances of fraud committed against the Company by its officers or employees as specified under Section 143(12) of the Act. - c) The Company does not have any scheme of provision of money for the purchase of its own shares by employees or by trustees for the benefit of employees. - d) The Independent Director appointed during the year is a person of integrity and possess expertise, experience and proficiency. - e) The Company has in place a Policy on prevention of Sexual Harassment in line with the requirements of The Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013 and has constituted the Internal Complaints Committee to redress complaints received regarding sexual harassment.
-During the year, no complaint was received by the Company. - f) The Company has not invited/accepted any deposits from public. - g) There are no significant and material orders passed by the Regulators or Courts or Tribunal impacting the going concern status of the Company and its operations in future. - h) No application was made nor any proceeding is pending under the Insolvency and Bankruptcy Code, 2016. - i) No settlements have been done with banks or financial institutions.
+- The Company does not have any subsidiary / associates / joint venture company during the year as well as on 31st March, 2025. - b) The Auditors of the Company have not reported any instances of fraud committed against the Company by its officers or employees as specified under Section 143(12) of the Act. - c) The Company does not have any scheme of provision of money for the purchase of its own shares by employees or by trustees for the benefit of employees. - d) In the opinion of the Board, the Independent Director appointed during the year is a person of integrity and possess expertise, experience and proficiency. - e) The Company has in place a Policy on prevention of Sexual Harassment in line with the requirements of The Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013 and has constituted the Internal Complaints Committee to redress complaints received regarding sexual harassment.
+During the year, no complaint was received by the Company. - f) The Company has not invited/accepted any deposits from public.
+Further, there has been no default in repayment of deposits or payment of interest thereon.
+No deposits remain unpaid or unclaimed as at the end of the year under review.

+- g) There are no significant and material orders passed by the Regulators or Courts or Tribunal impacting the going concern status of the Company and its operations in future. - h) No application was made nor any proceeding is pending under the Insolvency and Bankruptcy Code, 2016. - i) No settlements have been done with banks or financial institutions.